Stirling and Dunfermline Railway: The Devon Valley Railway

 Proposals to link Stirling and Kinross through Tillicoultry had been formulated early in the history of railways in the region, and when the Tillicoultry branch of the Stirling and Dunfermline Railway was authorised, promoters planned a railway from Tillicoultry to Kinross.
 As such it would complete a line from the Clyde to the Tay.
-This became the Devon Valley Railway which was authorised by Parliament on 23 July 1858, but although parts of the line were quickly completed, difficult conditions in the central section meant that it was not until 1 May 1879 that it opened throughout.
+This became the Devon Valley Railway which was authorised by the Devon Valley Railway Act 1858 (21 & 22 Vict. c. cxxii) on 23 July 1858, but although parts of the line were quickly completed, difficult conditions in the central section meant that it was not until 1 May 1879 that it opened throughout.
 It was absorbed by the North British Railway on 29 June 1875.

 The Kincardine line

 The Caledonian Railway was constantly trying to penetrate the Fife area to get access to east coast harbours and the coalfields.
 In an attempt to forestall one such scheme, the North British Railway itself obtained authorisation for a coastal line from Alloa through Clackmannan to Kincardine.
 It opened on 18 December 1893, and was extended to Dunfermline on 30 June 1906.